Is the Bible not as clear as you would like it to be?

 Meet *outside* the entrance to Reading Room, left side Reading Room is inside of Great Court.
 Look for "Foster and Partners" on the wall.
 Please do not meet inside the Reading Room.

 We start with the Assyrian, Egyptian and Greek galleries on the ground floor.
 We'll see 40-ton Assyrian lamassu beasts, statues of famous pharaohs and the Parthenon temple sculptures of Athens.
-We elbow our way to the front of the famous Rosetta stone and talk about its importance to history.
-After a break, we go upstairs to see the Egyptian, Mesopotamian, Babylonian, Persian, Greek and Roman galleries as time allows and your preference dictates.
-We'll look at Roman emperors, Persian tableware and drinkware that Esther and Nehemiah would have been familiar with, Egyptian mummies and a game that Abraham, Isaac, Jacob and Joseph would have played.
-We'll examine some weights that Daniel may have had in mind when he interpreted the handwriting on the wall for King Belshazzar.
-Some of the Biblical people we'll discuss: Egypt: Joseph, Moses, Abraham; Assyria: Jonah, Ahab, Hezekiah; Babylon: Daniel; Persia: Queen Esther, Nehemiah; Rome: Jesus; Greek: Paul
+After a break, we go upstairs to see the Roman galleries.
+Optional galleries include Persia and Babylon as time allows and your preference dictates.
+We'll look at Roman emperors and objects that relate directly to Jesus and Paul.
+Some of the Biblical people we'll discuss: Egypt: Joseph, Moses Assyria: Jonah, Ahab, Hezekiah; Rome: Jesus; Paul Greek: Paul

 Show 5 more